ARC Centres of Excellence

 Through the Centre, terascale high energy particle physics research across Australia is coordinated for the first time.
 The CoEPP also enables participation in the ATLAS experiment at the Large Hadron Collider at CERN in Geneva, allowing our scientists to share in the knowledge of how particles gain mass, explore the identity of cosmological dark matter, and enable the discovery of new physical laws.

-Established in 2011 the ARC grant of approximately $25 million over seven years, CoEPP is a collaborative research venture between the University of Sydney, the University of Adelaide, the University of Melbourne and Monash University, who also hosts the head office, and international partners.
+Established in 2011 the ARC grant of approximately $25 million over seven years, CoEPP is a collaborative research venture between the University of Sydney, the University of Adelaide, Monash University and the University of Melbourne, who also hosts the head office, and international partners.

 ARC Centre of Excellence for Quantum Computation and Communication Technology